wp-plugins/graceful-pull-quotes/readme.txt

 Then activate it on your plugin management page.

-Finally, go to the Pull-Quotes settings panel, (under the "Appearance" tab), select your options.
-This step is optional, as the program works pretty well right out of the box, but I recommend previewing the different quote styles at least.
+Finally, go to the Pull-Quotes settings panel, (under the "Appearance" tab), and select your options.
+This step is optional, as the program works pretty well right out of the box, but I recommend at least previewing the different quote styles.

 == Usage ==

-NOTE: If you would like to have a "Pull-quotes" button in the post editor, please read `How_to_add_quicktags.htm` , which you can find in this plugin's "extras" folder.
+NOTE: If you would like to have a "Pull-quotes" button in the post editor, I highly recommend Frank Bueltge's <a href="http://wordpress.org/extend/plugins/addquicktag/">Add&nbsp;Quicktags&nbsp;plugin</a>.
+I've included in my plugin (in the "extras" folder) a settings file that you can import into "Add Quicktags" (though it isn't hard to do it manually).

+To make a pull-quote:

 1. Just wrap the text you want to put in a pull-quote like this: